microsoft/hands-on-lab-redis/docs/workshop.md

 You now have an Azure Function that is triggered every time the key `products:all` is expired and refresh the cache.

-## Lab 3.2: history-func
+## Lab 3.2: Browse history

-We have previously created a Function App which reacts to cache expiry by listening to keyspace events.
-In this second part of Lab3 we will create a second Function App which will consume Redis Streams and process incoming Stream entries.
+You have previously created an Azure Function which reacts to cache expiry by listening to keyspace events.
+In this second part of this lab you will create a second Azure Function which will consume Redis Streams and process incoming Stream entries.

-This new Function App will power an API for retrieving a user's browsing history, e.g. which products they have viewed recently.
+This new Azure Function will power an API for retrieving a user's browsing history, e.g. which products the users have viewed recently.

-But before delving into the Function's code, let's first take a look the Streams we currently have at disposal.
+But before delving into the Azure Function's code, let's first take a look at the Streams you currently have at disposal.

 ### Inspecting product views' stream

-First thing first, let's take a look at the data currently available on our Azure Cache for Redis instance.
+First thing first, let's take a look at the data currently available on your Azure Cache for Redis instance.

-There is a variety of tools which allows us to inspect Redis like the integrated [Redis Console][redis-console] and also the fully-featured GUI [RedisInsight][redis-insight].
+There is a variety of tools which allows you to inspect Redis like the integrated [Redis Console][redis-console] and also the fully-featured GUI [RedisInsight][redis-insight].

 <div class="task" data-title="Task">